 Chronic Pain and Depression: A Terrible Twosome

 If you have chronic pain and depression, you've got plenty of company.
 That’s because chronic pain and depression are common problems that often overlap.
-Depression is one of the most common psychological issues facing people who suffer from chronic pain, and it often complicates the patient's conditions and treatment.
+Depression is one of the most common mental health problems facing people who suffer from chronic pain, and it often complicates the patient's condition and treatment.
 Consider these statistics:

 - According to the American Pain Foundation, about 32 million people in the U.S. report pain lasting longer than one year.

-- From one-quarter to more than half of patients who complain of pain to their physicians are depressed.
+- More than half of the patients who complain of pain to their doctors are depressed.

-- On average, 65% of depressed people also complain of pain.
+- On average, 65% of people who are depressed also complain of pain.

 - People whose pain limits their independence are especially likely to get depressed.

 Because depression in patients with chronic pain frequently goes undiagnosed, it often goes untreated.
 Pain symptoms and complaints take center stage on most doctors' visits.
 The result is depression, along with sleep disturbances, loss of appetite, lack of energy, and decreased physical activity -- all of which may make pain much worse.